What to think about BEFORE you start your Inbound Marketing campaign

 Your sales team costs money to run, right?
 And clearly, you need to see an ROI from your outlay.

-That means you need to have a system in place to generate the right kind of leads for your sales guys to chew on… leads that are pre-qualified, tick all the boxes, and are close to the point of making a buying decision.
+That means you need to have a system in place to generate qualified leads.
+These are the right kind of leads for your sales guys to chew on… leads that are pre-qualified, tick all the boxes, and are close to the point of making a buying decision.

 That is EXACTLY what a well-run Inbound Marketing strategy does.

 If you don’t have this sorted, you can lose a LOAD of opportunity.
 Week after week.